Irlene Mandrell: Career

-She appeared from 1980–1982 with her siblings on the highly rated Barbara Mandrell and the Mandrell Sisters TV variety show.
+She appeared from 1980–82 with her siblings on the successful Barbara Mandrell and the Mandrell Sisters television variety show.
+The show had 40 million viewers weekly and was the last successful American primetime TV variety show.
 Mandrell captured two awards for Comedy Act of the Year from Music City News and later sought opportunities in film, television, and video.
-Her many fans followed her talents as she joined the cast of Hee Haw, where she had an eight-year run as one of the "Hee Haw Honeys".
+Her many fans followed her talents as she joined the cast of Hee Haw, where she had an eight-year run (1983-1991) as one of the "Hee Haw Honeys".
 Irlene has also made appearances on other television shows, including The Love Boat, The Oprah Winfrey Show, The Tonight Show Starring Johnny Carson, The Mike Douglas Show, and many game shows.
+She appeared as a celebrity panelist on Password Plus in 1981 and Match Game in 1982.

 She co-hosted Bright Lights & Country Nights and This Week in Country Music, and televised benefits with names such as George Lindsey, Bob Hope, and Sammy Davis Jr. Mandrell has been a model for several companies, including Cover Girl shoes, Lanne Skin Care products, and 9West shoes.

-Irlene and her sisters Louise and Barbara co-starred in the top-rated Barbara Mandrell and the Mandrell Sisters television variety show on NBC from 1980–1982.
-The show had 40 million viewers weekly and was the last successful American primetime TV variety show.
-Irlene was a member of the Hee Haw cast from 1983–1991.
-She also appeared as a celebrity panelist on Password Plus in 1981 and Match Game in 1982.

 On May 23, 2015, Irlene released her first single, "We Will Stand", which went to number 1 on the Indie charts.

 Personal life

 Mandrell was married to Ric Boyer, whom she divorced in 1992.
 They have two children.
-She married Rob Pincus in 1994, with whom she has one child.
-They were divorced in 2004.
+She married Rob Pincus in 1994, with whom she has one child, Christina Mandrell (Christina appeared on “The Bachelor” franchise, where she became engaged after meeting her fiancé Brayden Bowers off-screen).
+Irlene Mandrell and Pincus were divorced in 2004.
 In 2015, she married musician Patrick Holt.

 She is an accomplished hunter.
 She has hunted North America extensively (in the U.S. and Mexico) and has taken hunting trips to South America and Africa.
-Mandrell is proficient with handgun, shotgun, rifle, and crossbow.
+Mandrell is proficient with handguns, shotguns, rifles, and crossbows.
 She is competitive in many sporting events, including as a race car driver.
 The Irlene Mandrell Celebrity Shoot raises a large amount of money for Wish Upon A Star and the Boy Scouts.

 As of 2012, Irlene Mandrell is a celebrity spokesperson for several companies, such as CZ-USA, She Safari, Horton Crossbows, DRT Ammo, Wild Ride Beef Jerky, and Deerassic Park.
 She has appeared on several outdoor shows, and was featured in "Irlene Mandrell: Straight Shooter", a segment on PBS's Tennessee's Wildside.